Effective Strategies For Selling A Water-damaged House In Edmonton’s Real Estate Market

 The Role of Insurance in Selling Water-damaged Homes

-Insurance plays a bigger role than many sellers realize when it comes to listing a water-damaged home in Edmonton.
+Insurance plays a bigger role than many sellers realize when listing a water-damaged home in Edmonton.
 If your policy covered any of the damage, having documentation of claims and completed repairs can significantly boost buyer confidence.
 It shows that steps were taken to correct issues professionally, not just cosmetically.

 An open claim can even help you sometimes.
 If repairs are still being done or were just finished, buyers may be willing to pay more if they know the work was done with insurance company guidance.
 It also gives you room to offer extras like warranties that can be transferred or incentives to get buyers to move forward, like paying some of the closing costs.